Baked Tempeh Salad – Protein Rich & Vibrant

 Slice tempeh about 1.5 cm to 2 cm thick.
 Sometimes tempeh comes with natural grooves so you can cut along those grooves.
 Slice thinner if you don’t want them too thick.

-Mix the soy sauce, rice wine vinegar, brown sugar and chilli flakes to make the marinade.
-In a small dish or bowl, marinate the sliced tempeh for at least 30 minutes.
 If the liquid doesn’t quite cover the tempeh, just turn them around every so often so they fully soak up the mixture.

 slicing tempeh with a knife on a wooden board